HeisenBugDev/QuantumCraft/README.md

 - sammko
 - LordFokas
 - wtg62 (art)

-We took some of our code from MineFactory Reloaded if you are wondering why things look similar.
-The reason?
-He is a much better programmer and makes a good outline and base classes for stuff.
-Yeah, I have no clue what I am saying, let's hope his license allows this.
-We also got some code from MrTJP who makes [Project: Red](https://github.com/MrTJP/ProjectRed) We looked at TEX code for examples.

 Thanks @RS485 for the in game gui code.
 That made my life much easier.